sunil-57/icp-grader/README.md

 # ICP Grader

 A web application for grading student project submissions using a customizable rubric.
-Graders evaluate them against defined criteria, with grades automatically saved to both JSON and Excel formats.
+Graders evaluate them against defined criteria, with grades automatically saved to both JSON and Excel formats provided by the college.

 ## Overview